canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 The goal of this tutorial was to get you up and running quickly using Kubeflow.
 As we verified the installation, we submitted a sample job, called `tf-cnn`, which executes High Performance Benchmarks, an implementation of several convolutional neural network models.
 In order to create your own job executing your own code, you need to manually create a `tf-job` resource and fill the parameters accordingly, including linking to the right docker image.

 ### Enabling GPU support
 As we noted in the introduction to this tutorial, Kubeflow is leveraging the GPU resources on a Kubernetes worker via a different mechanism.
-Stay tuned while we prepare a follow-up tutorial that shows how to utilize them via our new release of CDK (1.9).
+Stay tuned while we prepare a follow-up tutorial that shows how to utilize them.
 You can subscribe at the end of this tutorial to be notified of updates and new publications.

 ### Recommended reading